LetCompliance

 An EPC is valid for 10 years and must be provided to the tenant before the tenancy starts.

-The government has proposed tightening the minimum EPC requirement to C for rental properties.
-The proposed timeline has shifted several times:
+The government has confirmed tightening the minimum EPC requirement to C for rental properties:

 • What landlords should do: Treat an EPC rating of D or below as a near-term issue.
-Even if the C deadline slips further, properties rated D or E are increasingly difficult to rent at premium rates, and tenants are increasingly aware of energy efficiency.
+With a firm 1 October 2030 deadline, properties rated D or E are increasingly difficult to rent at premium rates, and tenants are increasingly aware of energy efficiency.

 How to Improve Your EPC Rating